jessica-jones/jessica-jones.github.io/projects/project-3.md

 # All dates must be YYYY-MM-DD format!
 date: 2016-03-15
 labels:
+  - Pop Art
+  - National History Day
   - Teamwork
-  - Collaboration
-  - Working Under Pressure
-  - National History Day
 summary: Scripted and Directed National History Documentary about the explorations, encounters, and exchange of pop art.
 ---